How Much Do You Know About Head Lice?

 clean or dirty.

-4. Head lice travel from one person's head to another's by jumping.
+4. Head lice travel from 1 person's head to another's by

 You didn't answer this question.